 However, there are plenty of successful businesspeople and angel investors willing to connect you to the right people.
 However, it’s up to you to get out there and meet these individuals.
 As they say in finance and business – your network is your net worth.

-Key Takeaway for Starting a Marijuana Dispensary
+Key Takeaway for Starting a Cannabis Dispensary

 There is only one key takeaway with this article.
 By finding and working with the right people, you can accelerate your success and build your brand fast.